 Hundreds of thousands of people trust us to give them advice and champion their rights each year.
 So we make sure we campaign, and win, on the issues that matter to them – winning extra funds for those hit hardest by welfare reform, getting energy suppliers to cut their tariffs and improve their customer services, and calling dodgy payday loan companies to account.

 We also help deliver the Citizens Advice Consumer Service, which offers advice over the phone or email, and the self-help website www.citizensadvice.org.uk/scotland.

 Independent research shows the work of the Scottish Citizens Advice Service contributes more than £166 million to the common good in Scotland.

 The Government has recently given Citizens Advice Scotland a bigger role in speaking up for consumers and making sure their voice is heard when companies and Governments make decisions.

-Our work is guided by our Strategic Plan.
+Our work is guided by the CAS Strategy.